xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - chat
      - 128000
      - DeepSeek-V2.5 is an upgraded version that combines DeepSeek-V2-Chat and DeepSeek-Coder-V2-Instruct.
 The new model integrates the general and coding abilities of the two previous versions.

+   * - :ref:`deepseek-v3 <models_llm_deepseek-v3>`
+     - chat
+     - 163840
+     - DeepSeek-V3, a strong Mixture-of-Experts (MoE) language model with 671B total parameters with 37B activated for each token.

    * - :ref:`deepseek-vl-chat <models_llm_deepseek-vl-chat>`
      - chat, vision